-Lineup Performance: Missouri at Georgia
+Lineup Performance: Missouri at Vanderbilt

 With a modest defensive adjustment, the No. 21 Tigers got enough stops to let a balanced offense pull away for a road win in Athens.